Bristol Caravel 22

-The Bristol Caravel 22, sometimes called the Bristol 22 Caravel, Sailstar Caravel, or just the Caravel 22, is an American trailerable sailboat that was designed by Halsey Chase Herreshoff as a cruiser and first built in 1968.
+The Bristol Caravel 22, sometimes called the Bristol 22 Caravel, Sailstar Caravel, or just the Caravel 22, is a recreational keelboat that was designed by Halsey Chase Herreshoff and first built in 1968.
 It is named for the class of sailing ship.

 Production

 The design was initially built by the Sailstar Boat Company in the United States and sold as the Caravel 22.
 When Bristol Yachts acquired Sailstar in 1971 the design was produced as the Bristol Caravel 22.
 A total of 325 boats were built from 1968 until 1978, but it is now out of production.

 Design

-The Bristol Caravel 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Bristol Caravel 22 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, an angled transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel or stub keel and centerboard.
 The centerboard model has a short rudder that matches the stub keel depth.
 The cockpit is self-draining.
 It displaces 2850 lb and carries 1150 lb of lead ballast.

 The keel-equipped version of the boat has a draft of 3.50 ft, while the centreboard-equipped version has a draft of 4.33 ft with the centerboard extended and 2.5 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small, well-mounted 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four or five people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin or an optional dinette that lowers into a double berth, plus a starboard aft quarter berth.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove, a lift-top ice chest and a sink.
 The head is located just aft of the bow cabin on the port side and is enclosed with a curtain.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.8 kn.